What’s a cat got to do with marketing your business?

 It turns out that’s not true.
 In fact, my cat, Paris, has some very definite ideas on the subject.

 When he wants something, he asks for it.
 He doesn’t think about it, wonder if it’s OK, or he’s causing too much bother.
 He just asks.

 Lesson: if you want someone to do something, ask them.

 If meowing doesn’t work, he tries rubbing against me, or jumping on the keyboard.
 If I ever type www1111111qqqqqq on this blog, you’ll know why.
 Use multiple methods to reach your prospects and interact with them.
-Some people prefer email, others like RSS feeders or blogs or white papers.
-People also learn in different ways.
-Most of this blog is text, but I’m working on a new marketing plans made simple program that will have both text and audio.
+Some people prefer email, others like videos or podcasts.

 Lesson: use more than one marketing tactic